Rodr1goTavares/bitfetch/README.md

 # What is a Bitfetch ? (⚠️ Not finished ⚠️)

-Bitfetch it's a fetch system info app like a neofetch, pfetch, fastfetch.
+Bitfetch it's a fetch system info app like a neofetch, fastfetch and pfetch.
 It's a small, fast and simple alternative.
 It works on most of the unix system.

 ## Installation